 If you’ve been taking birth control pills while breastfeeding, chances are your doctor has made sure to put you on a progestin-only version.

-This is often a “last resort” method for frustrated mamas.
+This is often a last-resort method for frustrated mamas.
 If you want a boost to help dry up your milk faster, a decongestant such as pseudoephedrine might help.

-What To Avoid When Drying Breast Milk
+What To Avoid When Drying Up Your Breast Milk

 1. Tight Bras And Binding

 As you decrease your nursing sessions, it’s normal for your body to need time to adjust to the change.
-This might result in your breasts feeling full and engorged between nursing sessions, until your body gets the memo to slow down milk production.
+This might result in your breasts feeling full and engorged between nursing sessions, at least until your body gets the memo to slow down milk production.

-It might be tempting to pump in between nursing sessions to ease the pressure, but try to avoid it as best you can.
+It might be tempting to pump between nursing sessions to ease the pressure, but try to avoid it as best you can.
 Pumping will have the same effect as nursing on your body — sending that pesky “demand” signal — making the process of decreasing your milk supply take longer.

 3. Massaging Your Breasts

-When your back hurts you massage it, and you might be tempted to do the same for your breasts when they’re full during weaning.
+When your back hurts, you massage it, and you might be tempted to do the same for your breasts when they’re full during weaning.
 But did you know even touching your breasts when they’re full can signal your body to let down the milk, just as if you were nursing?